Structure and Style: Year 1 Level A (part 1) – online writing course

 - student’s work marked;

-Whilst this writing course is designed to develop important lifelong writing skills, I cannot confirm that it specifically teaches the NZ Curriculum.
+Whilst this writing course is designed to develop important lifelong writing skills, I cannot confirm that it specifically teaches the NZ or Australian Curriculum.